cs3157/boatswain/README.md

     (venv) $ pip install -r requirements.txt

 This installs all the dependencies from the `requirements.txt` file.
+Note that you should not need to do any of this as `sudo`.

 You're all set!
 If you'd like to exit your virtual environment, you can run the command `deactivate` at any time.
 Just make sure to activate it again any